henvic/henvic.github.io/content/posts/env.md

 Containers, virtual machines, and Unix jails mean that security issues that haunted multitenancy systems in the past are mostly gone.
 Still, we continue to use third-party monitoring tools to watch our operating system metrics and processes and page or ping us in case of problems.
 If environment variables might leak with these, flags are even way more likely to leak as well.

 ## Conclusion
-You've to consider the trade-offs of each approach and choose what works for you carefully.
+Consider the trade-offs of each approach and choose what works for you carefully.
 I like to keep things simple and have the configuration for my applications living in a separate and well-protected repository.

+* If you choose environment variables, try to minimize the risk of unintended globals propagation.
+* If you choose files, make sure you don't expose them to the outside world unintentionally, and set & check for proper file-system [permissions](https://en.wikipedia.org/wiki/File-system_permissions) (or access rights).

 Oh, if you're using Kubernetes, you can
 [use secrets as files from a pod](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).